 Click on the three dots next to an active contact address and choose Set as Default.
 The default contact address will be updated in existing campaigns that are set to the default address.
 You can only designate one contact address as the default at a time.

-The default email alias is the only email alias that is available to all Studio users, regardless of restrictions.
-A Studio user creating or editing an email campaign can choose a non-default contact address if one is available.
+The default email alias is the only email alias that is available to all Creator Studio users, regardless of restrictions.
+Brand Super Admins have access to use all created email aliases, however, all other Creator Studio users creating or editing an email campaign can choose a non-default email alias address if one has been assigned to them.

 Assign an Email Alias

-While Brand Super Admins can choose from any available email alias, all other roles must be assigned email aliases in order to use them.
+While Brand Super Admins can choose from any available email alias, all other roles must be assigned email aliases (other than the default) to use them.
 If a default email alias has been selected and the user does not have any email aliases assigned to them, their emails will come from the default email alias.
-If no default email alias has been selected and the user does not have any email aliases assigned to them, their emails will come from email@example.com.
+If no default email alias has been selected for the community and the user does not have any email aliases assigned to them, their emails will come from email@example.com.
 Email aliases are assigned to users via their profile.

-- Sign in to Studio and navigate to the People page and then the Users tab.
+- Sign in to Creator Studio and navigate to the People page and then the Users tab.

 - Click on the user you want to assign an email alias to.